Posts

 Image

-In a world drowning in moral relativism, political upheaval, and spiritual apathy, the timeless words of Scripture call us back to the throne of the Almighty.
-As a fundamentalist Christian, I stand unapologetically on the inerrant Word of God—the Bible in its literal, historical, and grammatical sense.
+In a world drowning in moral relativism, political upheaval, and spiritual apathy, the timeless words of Scripture call us back to the throne of the Almighty .
+As a Christian, I stand unapologetically on the inerrant Word of God—the Bible in its literal, historical, and grammatical sense.
 No compromises, no dilutions.
-Recently, I delivered a homily to my congregation based on Psalm 98, a powerful anthem of praise that demands our wholehearted response to God's sovereign acts.
+Recently, I delivered a homily based on Psalm 98, a powerful anthem of praise that demands our wholehearted response to God's sovereign acts.
 Today, I'm expanding that message into this blog post, drawing not just from the Psalms but from the full counsel of God's Word.
 We'll explore how this psalm points to Christ's ultimate victory, the joy of true worship, and the certainty of divine judgment.
 Whether you're a seasoned believer or seeking truth, let's dive in and let the Scriptures speak.
-The Call to a New Song: Celebrating God's Marvelous Deeds Psalm 98 opens with an exhilarating command: " O sing u...
+The Call to a New Song: Celebrating God's Marvelous Deeds Psalm 98 opens with an exhilarating command: " O sing unto the Lord a new song; for he h...

 Rediscovering Obedience: The Forgotten Key to Loving God